ImagicTheCat/LUIS/doc/contract.md

 =<identity_signature>
 ```

-### Website login (without https)
+### Website login (without HTTPS)

+Without HTTPS, stealing/using the contract (identity) would be possible (ex: man in the middle attack).
-Imagine that we want to create a secure webapp without https (not easy and probably not recommended), we could add a step (client) to the contract.
+Imagine that we still want to identify an user, we could add a step (client) to the contract.

 ```
 version 1